sotpapathe/supereight-docker/README.md

 Unlike supereight-ci, it also contains a clone of the supereight-srl repository.
 Generated from [Dockerfile](./Dockerfile-test).

+#### SSH key setup

+Before building the image you'll need to create a passwordless SSH key and authorize it to read the private supereight repository.
+The key must be placed in the file `~/.ssh/git_readonly_key`.

 #### Building the image

+After setting up the SSH key run

 ``` sh
 ./build.sh test
 ```

-Building the test images requires a passwordless SSH private key that is authorized to read the private repository.
-The key must be located in `~/.ssh/git_readonly_key`.

 #### Running a temporary container using the image